Seneca-ICTOER/OPS445/docs/A-Labs/lab1.md

 You will now have permission to clone repositories using **SSH**.

-### Task 3: Create a project and make a pull request on GitHub

-Follow the Github "Hello World Guide" [here](https://guides.github.com/activities/hello-world/) to perform the following activities:

-- Create a repository
-- Create a branch
-- Make and commit changes
-- Open a pull request, and
-- Merge your pull request

-Please make the following **changes** when following the guide:

-- name the new repository using your **Seneca user name** instead of "hello-world".
-- add your full name, and OPS445 section to the README file, do not post any other personal information there.

-### Task 4: Clone a Github.com repository into a new directory on a Linux system
+### Task 3: Clone a Github.com repository into a new directory on a Linux system

 If your professor is asking you to submit labs on GitHub, follow their instructions now to clone the lab1 repository.